JaimeBravoAlgaba/unity_playground/README.md

 Please refer to the [Assets guide](https://github.com/JaimeBravoAlgaba/unity_playground/blob/main/Unity_Playground/Assets/Assets%20Guide.md "Assets guide") for more details and implementation directives.

 - Camera scripts:
-  - `CameraToggle` allows to toggle between two cameras by pressing `c`.
+  - `CameraToggle` allows to toggle between two cameras by pressing `C`.
 For example first and third person.
   - `FollowRobot` defines the third person view of the robot.
+  -
   - `RobotVision` defines the first person view of the robot.
   - `RosImagePublisher` is the script used to publish both the raw and compressed image to a ROS2 topic.

 - Robot scripts:
-  - `RobotDrive` allows the user to control the Lynxmotion mobile base with the `WASD` keys.
+  - `RobotControls` allows the user to control the Lynxmotion mobile base with the `WASD` keys + `R` for reset and `C` for camera toggle. also works with PS4 gamepad with `Right Stick Vertical` to handle throttle, `Right Stick Horizontal` to handle turning and `Options` for reset and `Square` for camera toggle.
-  - `RobotReset` supposedly unblocks the robot if ever needed (not yet working).

-- URDF:
+- Meshes:
-  - contains the URDF of the Lynxmotion robot base.
+  - COntains the meshes of the Lynxmotion robot base.